Approximation analysis for weak solutions of stochastic partial differential equations

 In Chapter 6, Theorem 7.2. \cite{8}, $\sigma^i_n\in C^2_b(\mathbb{R}^d)$, $b^i\in C^1_b(\mathbb{R}^d)$($C_b(S)$ denotes the set of all bounded, continuous, real-valued functions on $S$).
 The initial value $X^i_{\delta}(0,w)=X^i(0,w)=X^i(0)$, if $X_{\delta}(t,w)=(X^1_{\delta}(t,w),...,X^d_{\delta}(t,w))$, $X(t,w)=(X^1(t,w),...,X^d(t,w))$ satisfy that for every $1\leq i\leq d$, $0\leq t\leq T$,

 the theorem states that for every $T>0$,

 We remark that (\ref{originalsystem}) corresponds to $(7.44)^{\prime}$-$(7.45)^{\prime}$, page 497 of Watanabe's textbook \cite{8}.
-Equations in (\ref{originalsystem}) are integral forms of original equations (7.44)-(7.45) in page 497 of \cite{8}.
+Equations in (\ref{originalsystem}) are integral forms of original equations (7.44)-(7.45) on page 497 of \cite{8}.
 Theorem 7.2. showed that $X_{\delta}(t,w)$ converges to $X(t,w)$ in probability, as $\delta\to 0$.
-This result indicates the connection between stochastic differential equations and deterministic equations, which is very important in probability theory.
+This result indicates the connection between stochastic differential equations and approximated equations, which is very important in probability theory.

-We notice that $X(t,w),X_{\delta}(t,w)$ in (\ref{originalsystem}) do not contain the spatial variable.
-In \cite{16,17}, the stochastic population system is a system of stochastic partial differential equations.
-The solution contains the spatial variable and satisfies the system in a weak sense.